Woody Zuill - Mob Programming, A Whole Team Approach

 Woody claims to not be a public speaker, just a mere programmer that has been given the privilege to speak in public.
 If that is the case, I want more programmers to speak in public, since I found this to talk to be one of the best of the conference.

-Woody practices mob programming with his team and has done so for quite some time.
-It works very well, for them, but he still doesn’t recommend mob programming.
-He doesn’t recommend anything.
-He doesn’t tell us to do anything.
+Woody has practiced mob programming for quite some time.
+It works very well, for them, but he still doesn’t recommend it.
+He doesn’t recommend or tell us to do anything.
 He only tells us how they do it and what works for them.
 No silver bullets.
 No universal truths.

 “So, how does mob programming scale?” he asks.
 “I have no answer to that.
 All I know is that we tried mob programming and it works for us”.
-You really can’t accuse this guy of selling anything.
+You really can’t accuse him of selling.

 What are the things that destroy productivity